YubinXie/yubinxie.github.io/_pages/about.md

 About me
 ======
 I am currently a 5th-year PhD student at The Tri-Institutional PhD Program in Computational Biology & Medicine.
 I am interested in applying machine learning to resolve real-life problems.
-I am currently studying cancer progression and metastasis with high-dimension sequencing and imaging data with machine learning and deep learning, .
+I am currently studying cancer progression and metastasis with high-dimension sequencing and imaging data with machine learning and deep learning.

 Current role
 ======